Terry Byrne

 Terry Byrne (born 4 June 1966) is an English businessman and a director of various companies connected to football that are active in the United Kingdom and the United States.
 He is best known for his business relationship and close friendship with the footballer David Beckham, spending years as his personal manager and business adviser.

 Early life

-Born in London to a mother who worked as a hairdresser and did aromatherapy, Byrne was a dedicated Chelsea F.C. fan growing up, with dreams of becoming a professional footballer.
+Born in London to a father who ran a pub and a mother who worked as a hairdresser and did aromatherapy, Byrne was a dedicated Chelsea F.C. fan growing up, with dreams of becoming a professional footballer.
 However, he only played as far as youth football at the lower-league clubs Leyton Orient F.C. and Cambridge United F.C.

 Following a period working as a cab driver in London, Byrne decided to try sports massage after seeing a 'help wanted' advertisement placed by Chelsea's team physiotherapist at one of the matches.
 Byrne was not hired, but went on to complete a one-year course at the London School of Sports Massage.